JamGrif/OpenGLProject/readme.md

 # Features

 **New features over the original FMP version:**
-- WinForms launcher to specify which inital scene will be loaded
+- WinForms launcher to specify which initial scene will be loaded
 - Multithreading for asset loading (textures, meshes & shader sources)
 - Scene .XML loading during runtime
 - Split the project into an Engine .lib and a Demo .exe